biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 2nd Place

-Church:	Faith A/G, Orlando, FL
+* **Church**: Faith A/G, Orlando, FL
-Coaches:	Ray Berkey, Angie Berkey (assistant), Kathy Turner
+* **Coaches**: Ray Berkey, Angie Berkey (assistant), Kathy Turner
+* **Team**:
-Team:	Jared Burkhalter
+    * Jared Burkhalter
-Kelsey Heyne
+    * Kelsey Heyne
-Christina Simpson
+    * Christina Simpson
-Aryka Turner
+    * Aryka Turner
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against First A/G, Dickson, TN 145 to 30
+  * Round 2: Lost to First A/G, Helena, MT 95 to 135
+  * Round 3: Won against Calvary A/G, Toledo, OH 160 to 25
+  * Round 4: Won against First A/G, Elkton, MD 100 to 70
+  * Round 5: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 55 to 70
+  * Round 6: Won against First Pentecostal A/G, Ottumwa, IA 30 to 25
+  * Round 7: Lost to Braeswood A/G, Houston, TX 70 to 155
+  * Playoff: Won aginst The Church at Briargate, "Innocent Doves", Colorado Springs, CO
 * **Round Robin**:
-Round 1: Won against Tacoma Life Center, Tacoma, WA 110 to 105 Round 2: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 5 to 160 Round 3: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 145 to 150 Round 4: Lost to First A/G #1, Lexington, KY 60 to 200 Round 5: Lost to Calvary A/G, Dunwoody, GA 70 to 225 Round 6: Lost to Braeswood A/G, Houston, TX 20 to 165 Round 7: Won against Nixa A/G, Nixa, MO 185 to 80
+  * Round 1: Won against Tacoma Life Center, Tacoma, WA 110 to 105
+  * Round 2: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 5 to 160
+  * Round 3: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 145 to 150
+  * Round 4: Lost to First A/G #1, Lexington, KY 60 to 200
+  * Round 5: Lost to Calvary A/G, Dunwoody, GA 70 to 225
+  * Round 6: Lost to Braeswood A/G, Houston, TX 20 to 165
+  * Round 7: Won against Nixa A/G, Nixa, MO 185 to 80
-Round 8: Won against Calvary A/G, Toledo, OH 175 to 30
+  * Round 8: Won against Calvary A/G, Toledo, OH 175 to 30
-Round 9: Won against Evangel A/G, Williamsville, NY 55 to 30
+  * Round 9: Won against Evangel A/G, Williamsville, NY 55 to 30
-Round 10: Won against James River A/G, "Salt", Ozark, MO 95 to 85
+  * Round 10: Won against James River A/G, "Salt", Ozark, MO 95 to 85
-Round 11: Lost to Aurora First A/G, Aurora, CO 80 to 140
+  * Round 11: Lost to Aurora First A/G, Aurora, CO 80 to 140
-Round 12: Won against Crossway Church, Valencia, PA 115 to 95 Round 13: Won against Galena A/G, Galena, KS 170 to -5
+  * Round 12: Won against Crossway Church, Valencia, PA 115 to 95
+  * Round 13: Won against Galena A/G, Galena, KS 170 to -5
-Round 14: Won against Calvary Temple, Indianapolis, IN 115 to 110 Round 15: Lost to Central A/G, Superior, WI 90 to 95
+  * Round 14: Won against Calvary Temple, Indianapolis, IN 115 to 110
+  * Round 15: Lost to Central A/G, Superior, WI 90 to 95
-Round 16: Won against Cedar Park A/G, "Ferocious", Bothell, WA 145 to 95
+  * Round 16: Won against Cedar Park A/G, "Ferocious", Bothell, WA 145 to 95
-Round 17: Lost to The Church at Briargate #1, Colorado Springs, CO 75 to 165 Round 18: Lost to First A/G, San Angelo, TX 145 to 160 Round 19: Lost to Christian Temple, Houston, TX 125 to 130
+  * Round 17: Lost to The Church at Briargate #1, Colorado Springs, CO 75 to 165
+  * Round 18: Lost to First A/G, San Angelo, TX 145 to 160
+  * Round 19: Lost to Christian Temple, Houston, TX 125 to 130
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}